Kerim-AP/Kerim-AP/README.md

 ---

-> 🚧 *This portfolio is a work in progress as I continue my journey in cybersecurity and development.*
+> 🚧 *This portfolio is a work in progress as I continue my journey in AI and Machine Learning development.*